 - Policyholder’s Bank details

-- Protection of Important Assets: The insurance company safeguards the account receivables or business sales which can be converted into cash and thereby safeguard the most important assets of the business.
+- Protection of Important Assets: The insurance company safeguards the account receivables or business sales, which can be converted into cash, thereby safeguarding the business’s most important assets.

-- Increase in the Sale: Due to increased credibility, the market position of the policyholder becomes better and more customers get connected.
-This is because due to credit insurance, the policyholder is able to offer better credit terms.
+- Increase in the Sale: Due to increased credibility, the market position of the policyholder becomes better, and more customers connect.
+This is because, due to credit insurance, the policyholder can offer better credit terms.

-- Low Risk: The insurance company will take care of any unforeseen losses which reduce the risk.
+- Low Risk: The insurance company will take care of any unforeseen losses, reducing the risk.

-- Strengthen the Relationship: Due to the help of credit insurance, the relationship between the customer and creditor as well as the relationship between the policyholder and the insurance company strengthens.
+- Strengthen the Relationship: Due to the help of credit insurance, the relationship between the customer and creditor and between the policyholder and insurance company strengthens.

-- Limited Coverage: The insurance company provides coverage only as per the circumstances and events mentioned in the policy terms and conditions.
+- Limited Coverage: The insurance company only provides coverage per the circumstances and events mentioned in the policy terms and conditions.

-- Lots of Formalities: There are many formalities in granting the amount and a lot of verification process is done before providing the amount.
+- Lots of Formalities: There are many formalities in granting the amount, and a lot of verification is done before providing the amount.

 - Doesn’t Cover Every Amount: The insurance company will take responsibility for the types of amounts mentioned in the policy terms and conditions.

-Credit insurance is much beneficial for the business and the creditors as it safeguards them from many types of risks which helps the business to grow and increase the credibility.
-There are many types of credit insurance provided by the insurance company to choose from.
-It has many advantages yet because of the requirement of documents and verification process it does have some limitations.
+Credit insurance is much beneficial for the business and the creditors as it safeguards them from many types of risks, which helps the business to grow and increase its credibility.
+The insurance company provides many types of credit insurance to choose from.
+It has many advantages, yet it has some limitations because of the requirement of documents and the verification process.

 This is a guide to Credit Insurance.
-Here we also discuss the definition and what credit insurance covers? along with advantages and disadvantages.
+Here we discuss the definition and what credit insurance covers.
+Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –